autowarefoundation/autoware.universe/control/control_performance_analysis/README.md

 This package is used as a tool to quantify the results of the control module.
 That's why it doesn't interfere with the core logic of autonomous driving.

-Based on the various input from planning, control, and vehicle, it publishes the result of analysis as `control_performance_analysis::msg::ErrorStamped` defined in this package.
+Based on the various input from planning, control, and vehicle, it publishes the result of analysis as `autoware_control_performance_analysis::msg::ErrorStamped` defined in this package.

 All results in `ErrorStamped` message are calculated in Frenet Frame of curve.
 Errors and velocity errors are calculated by using paper below.